top of page

 • Found near weeds, rocks, and soft bottom transitions

-Effective scud patterns
+Effective scud patterns:

 • Olive or tan scuds

-• Orange scuds to mimic dying stage
+• Orange scuds to mimic the dying stage

 • Sparse profiles with subtle flash

-How to fish scuds
+How to Fish Scuds:

-• Keep flies near bottom
+• Keep flies near the bottom

 • Use slow hand-twist retrieves